-Install ducting, taking note of the advice given in section 2 & 3.
+Install ducting taking note of the advice given in section 2 & 3.

-We recommend using semi-rigid round ducting for this extractor - the initial connection to the extractor spigot must be in semi-rigid (or flexible duct) to allow the entire unit (or top box if fitting separately) to be pushed into position with the duct connected.
+We recommend using semi-rigid round ducting for this extractor - the initial connection to the extractor spigot must be in semi-rigid (or flexible duct) to allow the unit (or top box if fitting separately) to be installed with the duct connected.

 Run the ducting such that there is enough to easily reach just beyond the centre point of the extractor, thus allowing for a short length to be pulled through the opening for later connection to the top box spigot.
-Try to avoid tight bends immediately adjacent to where the top box will be as this will make pushing the unit/top box into position more difficult.
+Try to avoid tight bends immediately adjacent to where the top box will be, as this will make pushing the unit/top box into position more difficult.

-When terminating ducting on an outside wall, a suitable weather louvre should be fitted.
-Various ducting components and complete kits are available from Westin to suit most installations.
+When terminating ducting on an outside wall, a suitable weather louvre should be used.
+Ducting components and complete kits are available from Westin for most installations.

-If you plan to use expanding foam, make sure that any soft flexible ducting is supported internally to prevent it crushing or use semi-rigid/rigid ducting where foam is used.
+If you need to use expanding foam, make sure that any soft flexible ducting is supported internally to prevent it crushing, or use semi-rigid/rigid ducting where foam is used.